forestgrape/coronavirus/index.md

 ## Introduction to Life

 ### forms of life
 > <span id='form-of-life'> A *form of life* in a given environment is an identifiable thing that can interact and influence parts of its environment and thereby produce things which are near the same and thus have near the same interaction patterns.
-These are called progeny or the next generation. </span>
+These are called *progeny* or *next generation*. </span>

 In other words, a form of live has memorized environment interactions and passes rough copies of those memories to the next generation.

-All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins (execept [viroids](#viroid)), which catalyze interactions in watery solutions.
+All known forms of life on earth interact with the environment at the molecular level on the basis of enzymes made of RNA and proteins (only RNA in the case of [viroids](#viroid)), which catalyze interactions in watery solutions.

 The simplest forms of life are:
 > <span id='viroid'>*Viroids* are pieces of RNA able catalyze self reproduction.</span>

 All other known forms of life also encode enzymes made of proteins:
-> <span id='protein'>*Proteins* are chains of amino acids linked together. i.e. the interaction patterns</protein>
+> <span id='protein'>*Proteins* are chains of amino acids linked together.</protein>

 Proteins are made by ribosomes:

-> <span id='ribosom'> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
-This process is called *translation*.
+> <span id='ribosome'> *Ribosomes* read positive sense RNA</span>, called <spand id='mRNA'> *messenger RNA* or just *mRNA* </span>, and select a amino acid for each tripple of RNA acids and chain these amino acids together to form proteins.
+This process is called <span id='translation'>*translation*</span>.

 ### lifetime storage